-Goodwin University is committed to equal employment opportunity and the University will comply with all federal, state, and local laws with respect to equal employment opportunity.
-If you believe you have been discriminated against at the University, please contact your management team or Human Resources immediately.
+Goodwin University is committed to equal employment opportunity and will comply with all federal, state, and local laws with respect to equal employment opportunity.
+If you believe you have been discriminated against at the University, please contact your management team, the Title IX and Equity Coordinator, or Human Resources immediately.
 A timely investigation will be conducted, and appropriate action taken, as necessary.
 The University will not retaliate or permit retaliation against any employee who reports discrimination or participates in an investigation.